 Many travelers do not want to drive in a downtown rush hour or get lost on a tiny country road.
-Consider taking a bus or motorcoach tour if driving in a new place does not appeal to you.
+If driving in a new place does not appeal to you, consider taking a bus or motorcoach tour instead.

 One Day Tours